 Due to the manual process and the number of data points involved, most companies are lucky to generate a supplier scorecard more than once each year.
 Typically this exercise is completed using spreadsheets and can be prone to error as individuals physically transcribe data from static systems to spreadsheets.

 Everyone would agree it's best to include a broad range of behaviors, but time constraints often force companies to track only a few supplier performance attributes.
-In worst-case scenarios, companies are only able to measure price and timelineness of deliveries in their supplier rankings.
+In worst-case scenarios, companies are only able to measure the price and timelineness of deliveries in their supplier rankings.

 TraceGains makes this process easier with automated supplier scorecarding.